denisbakhtin/dirk/README.md

 Basically all code instructions begin with `@` symbol.
 To escape it, use double `@@`, for example: `email@@gmail.com`.

 `@import 'dart:math';` tells the engine to import any available library or dart file.

+`@layout layout_second;` tells the engine to use the `layout_second.dirk.html` as a layout for this view.
+If omitted, the default one is used instead.

 `@model TodoClass;` states that the type of the view model is `TodoClass` and it can be referenced in your code as a `model` variable.